 Pros of Permanent Staff Nurse Jobs

-Eventually, and deep down all travel nurses know this, the travel market is going to dwindle.
+Eventually, and deep down, all travel nurses know this, the travel market is going to dwindle.
 And, we all still need jobs.
 Now is an excellent time to take advantage of the perks of a staff job.
 Many facilities are desperate for nurses (because a lot of their staff left to travel) and they are offering big sign-on bonuses, competitive rates, and comprehensive benefits.
 Additionally, many facilities are willing to accept any shift- whereas in the past, at some hospitals, new hires had to join a waitlist to work day shift.
-Furthermore, permanent staff jobs cannot be cancelled like a travel nurse contract.
+Furthermore, permanent staff jobs cannot be canceled like a travel nurse contract.
 As census numbers drop, experienced nurses can see that now is the time to find a great perm job as the travel market becomes more competitive and rates drop.

 Do I Have to Work Full Time as a Staff Nurse?